isc-shuliu/MyYearOfHealth/README.md

 ### Use of API

 For more efficient and convenient interaction with the api of the application you can use postman-collection or swagger.
-The files with are in the root of the project.
+The files with them are in the root of the project.

-It uses swagger-ui module to provide documentation and test environment for API.

 <img src='https://github.com/banksiaglobal/MyYearOfHealth/blob/main/data/image/swagger.png' width='800'/>